-|collect()||Gets all data elements in the RDD as an array|
+|collect()||Gets all the data elements in an RDD as an array|

-|reduce()||Aggregates data elements into the RDD by taking two arguments and returning one|
+|reduce()||Aggregates data elements into an RDD by taking two arguments and returning one|

-|take(n)||Used to fetch the first n elements of the RDD|
+|take(n)||Fetches the first n elements of an RDD|

-|foreach(operation)||Used to execute operation for each data element in the RDD|
+|foreach(operation)||Executes the operation for each data element in an RDD|

-|first()||Retrieves the first data element of the RDD|
+|first()||Retrieves the first data element of an RDD|

 Creating an RDD